GEOS-DEV/GEOS/src/coreComponents/schema/docs/Cylinder.rst

 ================ ======== ======== ===================================================
 Name             Type     Default  Description
 ================ ======== ======== ===================================================
-innerRadius      real64   -1       Inner radius of the annulus
+name             string   required A name is required for any non-unique nodes
 firstFaceCenter  R1Tensor required Center point of the first face of the cylinder
 secondFaceCenter R1Tensor required Center point of the second face of the cylinder
-name             string   required A name is required for any non-unique nodes
+outerRadius      real64   required Outer radius of the cylinder
-radius           real64   required Radius of the cylinder, outer radius of the annulus
+innerRadius      real64   -1       Inner radius of the annulus
 ================ ======== ======== ===================================================